orid2004/TryHackMe/Kenobi/README.md

 ## Privilege Escalation
 [TryHackMe](https://tryhackme.com/p/tryhackme) has the credit for this solution, as I missed it.
 The idea was to find a binary suid file, that executes another binary file as root.
 The `/usr/bin/menu` file matched the requirements.
-TryHackMe executed the `strings` command and found that `menu` executes `curl` as root.
-We could exploit this issue by creating a `curl` file (which executes the shell), adding it to the head of the `PATH` variable, and executing the `menu` binary again.
+TryHackMe executed the `strings` command and confirmed that `menu` executes `curl` as root.
+We can exploit this issue by creating a `curl` file which executes the shell.
+Adding its path to the head of the `PATH` variable, we can execute it as root, by running `/bin/usr/menu` as kenobi.

 ## Credits
 Ori David